-Property Value: true Property Fitler: collector If the url is the receiver's rtvagent servlet it will send data to that rtvagent servlet which will connect via socket to the Data Server on port 4172 which can be secured via SSL as described above.
-While the rtvagent servlet cannot be configured for authentication, Tomcat access filters can be used to restrict access and it can be deployed on https.
-While the Data Collector typically does not have data clients, it accepts data requests via socket on port 4176 which can be secured as described in the Data Server Section.
-The Data Collector also opens jmx on port 4166 for monitoring.
-By default, the jmx port is not secured, but can be secured via SSL and username/password.
+Property Value: true Property Filter: collector

+If the URL is the receiver's rtvagent servlet it will send data to that rtvagent servlet which will connect via socket to the Data Server on port 4172 which can be secured via SSL as described above.
+While the rtvagent servlet cannot be configured for authentication, Tomcat access filters can be used to restrict access and it can be deployed on HTTPS.
+While the Data Collector typically does not have data clients, it accepts data requests via socket on port 4176 which can be secured as described in the "Data Server" section.
+The Data Collector also opens JMX on port 4166 for monitoring.
+By default, the JMX port is not secured.
+See "Monitored Components" for information on securing this connection.